cheng-alvin/jas/README.md

 ### 🏗️ Build and install

 The very first step in doing anything with jas is to build and link the library against your application code, since jas is a library.
-Ensure you have a C99 compiler installed (Anything will do, preferably `clang`), a Javascript runner (such as `node`) for building the `instructions.tbl` file, as well as GNU `make` or something to run makefile for running the build script To obtain the Jas source files, run:
+Ensure you have a C11-compatible compiler installed (preferably `clang` or `gcc`), and Node.js v23.0.0+ (or another suitable alternative).

 ```bash
 git clone https://github.com/cheng-alvin/jas/